Probing small Bjorken-$x$ nuclear gluonic structure via coherent J/$\psi$ photoproduction in ultraperipheral PbPb collisions at $\sqrt{s_\mathrm{NN}}$ = 5.02 TeV: Abstract

 For the case of no neutron selection (AnAn), the data follow the trend of the forward-rapidity measurements from ALICE~\cite{Acharya:2019vlb} over a new $y$ region.
 None of the models describe the combined results over the full rapidity range.
 The color dipole models agree with the measurements in the forward-rapidity region, but fail to describe the data at $y \approx 0$.
 In each neutron multiplicity class, the LTA predictions tend to be lower than the CMS results, particularly for the strong shadowing scenario.
 These comparisons indicate that there are key ingredients missing from the theoretical understanding of high energy photon-nucleus scattering processes.

 To gain further insight, the total measured $\PJGy$ coherent photoproduction cross section as a function of $\WgPb$ up to $\approx$400\GeV is shown in Fig.~\ref{fig:xsec_vs_W}, after decomposing the two-way ambiguity.
-Because the contributions of high energy photons are negligible at very forward rapidity (less than 5\% for $-4.5<y<-3.5$)~\cite{Guzey:2013jaa,Guzey:2016piu}, and the fact that $y \approx 0$, $\omega_{1} \approx \omega_{2} \approx M_{\PJGy}/2$, the total cross section at lower \WgPb values can be approximated using ALICE and LHCb measurements.
+Because the contributions of high energy photons are negligible at very forward rapidity (less than 5\% for $-4.5<y<-3.5$)~\cite{Guzey:2013jaa,Guzey:2016piu}, and the fact that at $y \approx 0$, $\omega_{1} \approx \omega_{2} \approx M_{\PJGy}/2$, the total cross section at lower \WgPb values can be approximated using ALICE and LHCb measurements.
 These results are also shown in Fig.~\ref{fig:xsec_vs_W}.
 The experimental and theoretical (from the photon flux) uncertainties are displayed separately in Fig.~\ref{fig:xsec_vs_W}.
 Predictions from the LTA and CD models, as well as the gluon saturation models bBK~\cite{Bendova:2020hbb}, IPsat~\cite{Mantysaari:2017dwh}, and GG~\cite{Cepila:2017nef}), are compared to the experimental measurements.
-The naive prediction from the impulse approximation (IA) model~\cite{Guzey:2013jaa} is also shown, providing a reference assuming the absence of any nuclear effects except for coherence.
+The prediction ($\sigma^{\text{IA}}$) from the impulse approximation (IA) model~\cite{Guzey:2013jaa} is also shown, based on a simple scaling of the experimental data from exclusive \PJGy photoproduction off protons with the nuclear form factor and neglecting all other nuclear effects, except for coherence.